redis/redis-doc/topics/clients.md

 In what order clients are served
 ---

-The order is determined by a combination of the client scoket file descriptor number and order in which the kernel reports events, so the order is to be considered as unspecified.
+The order is determined by a combination of the client socket file descriptor number and order in which the kernel reports events, so the order is to be considered as unspecified.